Interested in spending next summer on an awesome veggie farm?

 Our summer internship program is designed for college students who are interested in sustainable agriculture.
 Many of you will be pursuing (or may already hold) degrees in environmental science, horticulture and related fields.
 However, others of you will be musicians, writers, artists...the commonality is a commitment to fresh, local, organically grown food and healthy living.

 Pennypack Farm & Education Center is a non-profit, 360+ member CSA operating in the suburbs of Philadelphia in Horsham, PA.
-We are seeking 3 interns for the 2018 Summer season.
+We are seeking farming interns for the 2019 Summer season.
 Our internship program is designed for people interested in gaining experience working on a medium scale organic farm.
-During the 12 week internship interns will be engaged in farming tasks including planting, harvesting, weeding, trellising, and irrigation.
+During the 12 week internship, interns will be engaged in farming tasks including planting, harvesting, weeding, trellising, and irrigation.
 Candidates must be comfortable working on their feet doing physical work for long periods of time.
 We do not require interns to have any previous experience; as an education center we are excited to share our knowledge about farming and provide our interns with a fulfilling experience that will be useful to them regardless of future career path.

 In this internship, we anticipate our interns will come to appreciate: